Rafael Baronesi

 Rafael Baronesi (born Rio de Janeiro, February 19, 1981) is an actor, singer and television presenter from Brazil.
-He had the Zapping Zone, a program of the channel Disney Channel, but left the program on September 25, 2009.
+He hosted the Disney Channel program Zapping Zone from 2004 until his departure on September 25, 2009.

 Biography

 Rafael began studying theater when he was 14.
 He performed as an amateur from the age of 4 years and at 17 years had his professional debut.

 He became famous when he entered the program Zapping Zone with Fabiola Ribeiro in 2004.
 In the program, besides being himself, "Rafa", as he is known, interpreted the critical character of the game of ZZ.
 He presented the program with Thays Gorga, Daniel Bianchin and Yasmim Manaia.
 In 2011 he was hired by Shoptime.
 In 2018, he was hired by Rede Bandeirantes.